IFU invests in financially viable companies, contributing to the green transition as well as economic and social development.

 Investments are made on commercial terms in the form of equity and loans.
-The purpose is to contribute to economic and social development in the investment countries and support the realisation of the UN Sustainable Development Goals.
+The purpose is to contribute to the green transition, economic and social development in the investment countries and to support the realisation of the UN Sustainable Development Goals.

-IFU and IFU managed funds have co-invested in 1,318 companies in 100 countries in Africa, Asia, Latin America and parts of Europe.
-Committed investments total DKK 227 billion, of which IFU has contributed DKK 25 billion.
+IFU has invested in 1,325 companies in more than 100 countries in Africa, Asia, Latin America and parts of Europe.
+Committed investments total DKK 235 billion, of which IFU has contributed DKK 26 billion.

 Neither aid, nor business grants

-IFU is an independent government-owned fund offering advisory services and risk capital to companies wishing to do business in developing countries and emerging markets.
+IFU is an independent government-owned fund offering risk capital to companies in developing countries and emerging markets.

-We are not a provider of aid or business grants.
-We work on a commercial basis, because we believe that business investment is a good way to create lasting economic improvement.
+IFU is not a provider of aid or business grants.
+We work on a commercial basis, because we believe that business investment is a good way to create lasting improvements.

 Furthermore, IFU is fund manager of a number of other investment funds, including the Danish SDG Investment Fund.